The Alberta Buck identity system (Identity, Examples) rests on

 Fiat-Shamir transform and Poseidon hashing), and knowledge soundness

-of the underlying SNARK proof system (for Theorems 8-9) – all
+of the underlying SNARK proof system (for Theorems 8-9 and 12) – all

 standard assumptions that Ethereum's security or any zk-SNARK rollup